noagonzale38/docs/src/dashboard/forms.md

 ![Example](/img/forms/example.webp)

-To set this up, you must first create a form, and then apply the form to your [reaction panel](../dashboard/reaction-panels.md).
+To set this up, you must first create a form, and then apply the form to your [ticket panel](../dashboard/reaction-panels.md).
 This way, you can assign a single form to multiple different types of tickets, if you choose.

 ## Basic Video Walkthrough
 <video src="../vid/Forms.mp4" controls poster="../img/video_thumbnails/Thumbnail_Forms.webp"></video>

 ## Creating the Form
-First, head over to the [dashboard](https://dashboard.ticketsbot.cloud) and select your server.
+First, head over to the [web dashboard](https://dashboard.ticketsbot.cloud) and select your server.

 Then, select the `Forms` tab in the navigation bar: